sttyzqu/INFS692/README.md

-Implementation of the following techniques of Machine Learning and Deep Learning:
+# DATA SCIENCE FINAL PROJECT

+## Objective

+The objective of this project is to develop different models to predict failure (endpoint) of the radiomics signature based from MRI, PET and CT scans.

+## Dataset

+radiomics.csv contains 197 rows and 498 columns:
+Failure.binary: binary property to predict

+## About the file

-In **model1.rmd**,we will perform 3 types of Ensemble Classification Model such as:
+In **model1.rmd**, we will perform 3 types of Ensemble Classification Model such as:

 1. **Bagging** -The advantage of using bagging in machine learning  reduces the variance, minimizes the overfitting of data and and improves the model's accuracy.